Chai Snickerdoodles

 Flour being added to a mixer.

-How to Make Chewy Chai Masala Snickerdoodles
+How to Make Chai Snickerdoodles

 1. Dry ingredients – Whisk the dry ingredients together.
-We have the flour, leavening, salt and spices.
+We have the flour, leavening, salt, and spices.
 And we have a lot of spices!

-2. Wet ingredients – Beat together the sugar, cream cheese, melted butter, oil, egg, milk and vanilla.
+2. Wet ingredients – Beat together the sugar, cream cheese, melted butter, oil, egg, milk, and vanilla.

 4. Make the sugar and spice mixture – This is what the cookies are going to be rolled in.
 Mix the two together on a shallow plate and set aside.